| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 the list, to facilitate complete restoration of the match data.)
 If the

-last match was done on a string with string-match
+last match was done on a string with string-match, then integers are

 always used, since markers can't point into a string.